Evelin Banev: Criminal prosecutions

 After a 4-month trial, in July 2013, the Milan City Court sentenced Banev to 20 years in prison for participating in a criminal organization for international drug trafficking.
 Banev's defense attorney stated that, "Banev has not even entered Italy" and that there is not one evidence linking him to the charges.
 Before the court, his attorney pointed out that all of the Milan prosecutor evidence was coming from Bulgaria, not from Italy - in Italy, Banev was never under surveillance, wiretapped, followed, or investigated.
 The Italian judge who sentenced Banev, stated in an interview with a prominent Bulgarian newspaper that he highly recommends that Banev appeals the sentencing because "until now not a single evidence of Banev's guilt has been deposited; Banev has never been caught in the act of crime, and he was sentenced only by the testimonies (which were presumed truthful) of other defendants".

 Following the trial, Banev was returned to Bulgaria, where in July 2014, the Sofia Court of Appeal ruled him "not guilty" of money laundering and released him on probation.

-On September 22, 2015, Italy’s Supreme Court of Cassation annulled Banev's 20-year prison term for drug trafficking and ordered a retrial to the Appellate Court of Milan.
+On September 22, 2015, Italy's Supreme Court of Cassation annulled Banev's 20-year prison term for drug trafficking and ordered a retrial to the Appellate Court of Milan.
 Italy's Supreme Court of Cassation upheld the sentences of all other people convicted under the "Cocaine Kings" affair.
 The court cited that Banev's unjust conviction was due to lack of any evidence and irregularities in the use of facts.
 In annulling his 20-year conviction, the court reported that Banev's net worth and political neutrality had led to "antagonisms that motivated incorrect assessment of [his] personality".

+On June 24, 2024, at 7:30 in the morning, Banev surrendered voluntarily to serve his sentence.
+The 59-year-old Banev was accompanied by Attorney Peter Zafirov.
+Prepared, Banev carried a huge bag, presumably with personal belongings.
+Banev identified himself to a reporter and confirmed that he, "realizes very well what he is doing".
+Thereafter, he took out his Bulgarian identity card, as well as the necessary documents to identify himself to the guards at the prison checkpoint.
+The employees of the General Directorate of Execution of Punishments were among the most surprised.
+The authorities and the ministry of internal affairs were equally surprised and unprepared for this voluntary action by Banev.

 Counter-allegations

-Banev said that he was invited in writing to a meeting with the Interior Minister, Rumen Petkov, who requested Brendo’s assistance – i.e. to falsely testify against “the Margin” brothers.
+Banev said that he was invited in writing to a meeting with the Interior Minister, Rumen Petkov, who requested Brendo's assistance – i.e. to falsely testify against “the Margin” brothers.
 According to Banev, his refusal to cooperate with the Minister is the main reason behind the 2007 charges for money laundering against him.